 Make Sure That the Contracts Are Watertight

 Usually, a startup will have a number of co-founders or partners, each of whom may be responsible for bringing to the table certain skills and experience.
 At the time of inception, nobody usually stops to think about a situation where there could be disputes among the partners regarding the way the business is run but since typically entrepreneurs tend to be of a high temperament, the chances of disagreement remain very high and can prove to be completely disruptive to the smooth running of the business.
 You need to ensure that there are watertight contracts in place so that in the case of any disputes the contracts can be enforced and all the partners get a fair deal.
-The subjects that the contracts will normally include are intellectual property rights, the equity and profits of the business as well as its assets and liabilities.
+The subjects that the contracts will normally include our intellectual property rights, the equity, and profits of the business as well as its assets and liabilities.
 All the documentation will need to be reviewed by competent business attorneys to ensure that all issues have been addressed.

 HitchesInvolving Former Employment